bernhardAxonIvy/doc/source/designer-guide/how-to/offline-tasks.rst

    Placing an Html Dialog element after an (Offline) User Task element is not a good idea, since it will not be handled correctly by an app that submitted the offline form.
-Generally it's best practise to place a task switch (Task Switch element of another User Task) as soon as possible after a User Task element.
+Generally it's best practice to place a task switch (Task Switch element of another User Task) as soon as possible after a User Task element.